 Consuming L-lysine is associated with better absorption of calcium, which leads some to believe that it can help people with or at risk for osteoporosis.
 No studies have been done to date on the link between L-lysine and osteoporosis, but because of the important role calcium plays in bone health, logic suggests it may be a beneficial nutrient to supplement those with brittle bones.

-In fact, calcium is good for more than just your bones — consuming appropriate amounts of calcium is associated with healthy weight, cancer prevention, PMS symptom reduction, dental health, nerve and muscle health, and the prevention of diabetes.
+In fact, calcium is good for more than just your bones.
+Consuming appropriate amounts of calcium is associated with:

 Athletes often take L-lysine as a protein supplement to improve performance.
 This, too, may be related to the way L-lysine causes your body to absorb calcium.

 One of the most difficult things patients with diabetes experience is an increased risk for infection and other diabetes-related conditions.
 In the past several years, much attention has been given in this context to the large presence of advanced glycation end products, referred to as AGEs for short.

 These AGEs are part of the aging process in the body in all people, but they’re in very high concentrations in diabetic patients.
 They’re implicated in many health conditions linked to diabetes, leading scientists to study therapies that involve stopping AGEs from collecting in large numbers.